Which statement best describes the difference between a physical ... | Study Prep in Pearson+

 1

-Step 1: Understand the definitions of physical and chemical changes.
-A physical change affects the form or appearance of a substance but does not alter its chemical identity.
+Understand the definitions: A physical change affects the form or appearance of a substance but does not alter its chemical composition, meaning the molecules remain the same.

-Step 2: Recognize that a chemical change involves making or breaking chemical bonds, resulting in new substances with different chemical properties.
+Recognize that a chemical change involves a transformation where new substances with different chemical properties and compositions are formed, indicating a rearrangement of atoms.

-Step 3: Compare the options given by checking if they correctly describe these fundamental differences between physical and chemical changes.
+Identify examples of physical changes such as melting, freezing, or dissolving, where the substance can often be returned to its original state without changing its identity.

-Step 4: Eliminate incorrect statements, such as those claiming physical changes always produce heat or only occur at high temperatures, since these are not universally true.
+Identify examples of chemical changes such as combustion, rusting, or digestion, where the original substances are converted into new substances and the change is usually not easily reversible.

 Watch next